MaxLeap/Docs/en/iOS/Guide/CloudData.md

 The `LASUser` class is secured by default.
 Data stored in a `LASUser` can only be modified by that user.
 By default, the data can still be read by any client.
 Thus, some `LASUser` objects are authenticated and can be modified, whereas others are read-only.

-Specifically, you are not able to invoke any of the `save` or `delete` methods unless the `LASUser` was obtained using an authenticated method, like `logIn` or `signUp`.
+Specifically, you are not able to invoke any of the save or delete methods unless the `LASUser` was obtained using an authenticated method, like `+[LASUserManager logInWithUsernameInBackground:password:block:]` or `+[LASUserManager signUpInBackground:block:]`.
 This ensures that only the user can alter their own data.

 The following illustrates this security policy: